The Public Health AI Handbook

 - Public health practitioners seeking to understand AI capabilities and limitations

-- Students entering the intersection of public health and data science
+- Students training in public health and data science

 - Policymakers making informed decisions about AI adoption in health departments